kmartinez/icetracker-hw/README.md

 ### Changes for V2
 * V_GSM is now redundant as is being powered through 4V supply
 * LDO is not being used to can be removed
-* PSU can be combined with MCU board to create a single PCB?

 # GlacTrackerMCU
 This is the the "MCU" board with the MCU, GPS, Radio, GSM & SWARM.

 The hardware is the same for a base station and rover, however the GSM & SWARM modules are not fitted on the rovers.

-### GlacTrackerMCU_V1
-This board was designed and meant to be sent for manufacture however the wrong Gerbers were sent meaning the board never came

 ### GlacTrackerMCU_V2
 Contains minor changes from V1 that were discovered after V1 had been "ordered":